-In this two-part series, our Dubai partner, Daniel Thorpe, writes about the claim considerations related to the Beirut port explosion on 4 August 2020.
+In this two-part series, we write about the claim considerations related to the Beirut port explosion on 4 August 2020.

 On 4 August 2020 at approximately 18:00 local time, an explosion measuring 3.3 on the Richter scale ripped through Beirut with mushroom cloud shockwaves causing damage for several kilometres around.